joelhawksley/identity/components/slides.md

 # [fit] Expected element matching ".State.State--red", found 0

-^ As expected, it fails, as we haven't handled this case yet.
+^ As expected, it can't find the red CSS class, as we haven't handled this case yet.

 ^ Let's go back to our template that renders the component.